Scripter17/url-cleaner/site/api.md

 ## `/clean`

-Either a WebSocket or HTTP POST/PUT.
+Either a WebSocket or HTTP POST/PUT duplex.

-- The `CleanConfig` is sent in the `config` query parameter XOR the `X-Config` header.
+- The `JobConfig` is sent in the `config` query parameter XOR the `X-Config` header.

-- The request and response messages/frames are streamed in parallel.
+### WebSocket

+- Task messages can be either binary or text.

+- For complex performance reasons, each task message should contain multiple tasks.

+- Result messages are text.

+- There are no empty result messages.

+- Result messages contain no empty lines.

-- WebSocket messages use explicit chunking.
+- Result messages use only `\n` as a line separator.

-- HTTP frames use implicit chunking.
+### HTTP

+- Each result line is succeeded by a `\n`.

+- Each `\n` is preceeded by a result line.